Contemporary Craft (CC): How would you describe your medium?

 CC: What themes/forms seem to recur in your work?

-A lot of my earlier work depicted parts of the human body, while my more recent work reproduces inanimate objects.
-In both cases, I’m trying to learn something about emotions and relationships by focusing my attention (and maybe a viewer’s) on something that is fleeting or often over-looked–whether that’s a facial expression, or an object so everyday that we become blind to it.
+JH: A lot of my earlier work depicted parts of the human body, while my more recent work reproduces inanimate objects.
+In both cases, I’m trying to learn something about emotions and relationships by focusing my attention (and maybe a viewer’s) on something that is fleeting or often over-looked whether that’s a facial expression, or an object so everyday that we become blind to it.

-“Favorite” is tough, so how about the most recent?
+JH: “Favorite” is tough, so how about the most recent?
 I’m carving a series of milk cartons from solid wood.
-From a purely formal perspective they’re interesting because I had underestimated how complex and detailed they are (“familiar” is not the same as “simple”!).
-For me personally, there’s also a lot of emotional associations dating back to childhood (did I remember my milk money? will I get the last chocolate milk? what really happened to that kid in the picture?).
+From a purely formal perspective they’re interesting because I had underestimated how complex and detailed they are (“familiar” is not the same as “simple”).
+For me personally, there’s also a lot of emotional associations dating back to childhood (Did I remember my milk money?
+Will I get the last chocolate milk?
+What really happened to that kid in the picture?).
 Conveying emotion through carvings of facial features isn’t exactly easy, but it is expected; I’m really caught up now in trying to elicit emotions through forms we don’t expect to have emotions.

 CC: What is the best advice that you have received as an artist?